11 Jan The Dangers of Hackers: How to Protect Your Security Cameras

 If either of these functions is disabled, alarm bells should go off in your head.
 Someone may have compromised your network.
 They may have seized control of your cameras.

 This may not be enough, however.
 A hacker and thief simply need to monitor cameras that should already be on to know when you are not home.

-A telltale sign could be the security cameras performing poorly or more slowly than usual.
-Cameras usually have a limited amount of memory, so when their CPUs are put into overdrive when a hacker is using them the system will slow down.
+A telltale sign of a hacking could be the security cameras performing poorly or more slowly than usual.
+Cameras usually have a limited amount of memory, so when their CPUs are put into overdrive when a hacker is using them, the system will slow down.